techgrounds/cloud-6-repo-rupaliBC/01_Linux_1/Linux07.md

 ## Issues

-Could not start the ssh daemon initially because it was not installed .
-So to solve this I have to use following command to install ssh.
+Could not start the ssh daemon initially because ssh server was not installed .
+So to solve this I have to use following command to install ssh server.

 sudo apt-get install openssh-server